lawbel/zig-shogi/README.md

 # Zig Shogi

-The Shogi game, implemented in Zig with the help of SDL2.
+The game Shogi, implemented in Zig with the help of SDL2.

 Table of Contents: